How to Get Into Rice University: Admissions Data and Strategies

 Let’s begin with an examination of the most recent admissions data.

 Those who are serious about attending Rice should definitely consider applying via binding early decision.
-For the Class of 2024, Rice accepted 19% of ED applicants, higher than the previous year’s mark of 15.5%.
+They admitted 440 members of the Class of 2026 via ED.
+However, Rice has not yet released official 2026 ED figures.
+For the Class of 2025, Rice accepted 18% of ED applicants.
+They took 478 students out of 2,635 ED applicants.

 Rice University Admissions – SAT, ACT, and Class Rank

-Those enrolled in the Class of 2023 sported middle-50th standardized test scores of 1470-1570 on the SAT and 33-35 on the ACT.
-An astonishing 93% of Class of 2023 members placed in the top decile of their graduating high school class, while 99% earned a spot in the top quartile.
+Those enrolled in the Class of 2025 sported middle-50th standardized test scores of 1500-1560 on the SAT and 34-35 on the ACT.
+An astonishing 93% of Class of 2024 (most recent available) members placed in the top decile of their graduating high school class, while 99% earned a spot in the top quartile.